ADLINK-COM/sema-doc/docs/source/SmartFan.md

-* The configration of temperature source
+* The configuration of temperature source

   | Temperature sources | Value |
   | ------------------- | ----- |